Mexico's support for Pemex to drive widening fiscal deficit, Moody's says

 Significant delays in the distribution of the coronavirus vaccine through 2021 would pose downside risks to Mexico’s economic outlook in 2021 and 2022, said Moody’s.

-Reporting by Stefanie Eschenbacher and Anthony Esposito; Editing by Daina Beth Solomon and Marguerita Choy
+Reporting by Stefanie Eschenbacher and Anthony Esposito; Editing by Daina Beth Solomon, Marguerita Choy and Sonya Hepinstall

 Our Standards: The Thomson Reuters Trust Principles.